tabfloater/tabfloater/docs/DEVELOPING.md

  * Chrome/Chromium: go to chrome://extensions/, enable Developer mode, then click "Load unpacked", and browse the `extension/src` directory.
  * Firefox: run `npm run run-ff`.
 This will set up the manifest files and use `web-ext` to load the extension into Firefox.

+During development:
-During development for Chrome, you need to manually reload the extension after each change.
-Firefox will reload your changes automatically.
+ * For Chrome, you need to manually reload the extension after each change
+ * Firefox will reload your changes automatically

-Once you're done with your code change, run `npm run lint` to lint the source code.
+ * Run `npm run lint` regularly to lint your code

 ## Companion